Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Materials and Methods

 \subsection{Equipment}

-Acceleration data from each participant were sampled at a rate of 100 Hz using an iPhone 11 and our Walk4Me smartphone application ~\cite{ramli2023walk4me,dmdpropose20davis,DMD_PAPER}.
-The phones were securely attached at the waist with an athletic-style elastic belt enclosure, positioned approximately at the level of the lumbosacral junction.
-The raw accelerometer signal was synchronized with video recordings captured by a GoPro camera at a rate of 30 Hz.
-An observer marked the events where a participant passed the start or end of the duration or distance assigned to each activity using the web portal of the Walk4Me system.
+Acceleration data from each participant were sampled at a rate of 100 Hz using an iPhone 11 and our Walk4Me smartphone application~\cite{ramli2023walk4me}. {We utilized the iPhone 11, which is equipped with a 3$-$axis MEMS accelerometer from STMicroelectronics.
+It recorded g-force measurements within ±8 g along each axis, maintaining a data sampling rate of up to \mbox{100 Hz.}} The phones were securely attached at the waist~\cite{chen2018establishing} with an athletic-style elastic belt enclosure, positioned approximately at the level of the lumbosacral junction.
+The~raw accelerometer signal was synchronized with video recordings captured by a GoPro camera at a rate of 30 Hz.
+An~observer marked the events where a participant passed the start or end of the duration or distance assigned to each activity using the web portal of the Walk4Me~system.

-\subsection{Gait and Events Detection and Data Analysis}
+\subsection{Gait and Events Detection and Data~Analysis}

-We collected the raw accelerometer signal from 30 participants, which included the x, y, and z axes (vertical, mediolateral, and anteroposterior), along with the corresponding timestamps.
-Based on the findings of Zijlstra~\cite{zijlstra2003assessment}, we observed that the initial contact (IC) events were more distinguishable in the anteroposterior axis (z-axis) compared to the other axes.
-Therefore, we used the anteroposterior signal from the raw accelerometer data to develop our method for counting the number of steps, estimating step length, and calculating the total distance individuals walked at different speeds.
+We collected the raw accelerometer signal from 30 participants, which included the \emph{x }, \emph{y}, and~\emph{z} axes (vertical, mediolateral, and~anteroposterior), along with the corresponding timestamps.
+Based on the findings of Zijlstra~\cite{zijlstra2003assessment}, we observed that the IC events were more distinguishable in the anteroposterior axis (\emph{z}$-$axis) compared to the other axes.
+Therefore, we used the anteroposterior signal from the raw accelerometer data to develop our method for counting the number of steps, estimating step length, and~calculating the total distance individuals walked at different~speeds.

-\subsubsection{Method of Step Detection}
+\subsubsection{Method of Step~Detection}

+Figure~\ref{Fig-X}A presents a raw accelerometer signal of the anteroposterior movement (\emph{z}$-$axis) from a TD participant during fast-walk speed calibration (SC-L4) {for 2.4 s}.
+The~steps in the anteroposterior signal are characterized by long wavelengths (low frequency), while other wavelengths (high frequency) represent noise signals.
+To~extract the steps, a~trained clinical evaluator reviewed testing videos and applied a low-pass filter~\cite{taborri2016gait} to individual participants’ data at each speed from a slow walk to a jog/run (range 0.5 Hz to 60 Hz) to smooth the signal and remove short-term fluctuations while preserving the longer-term trend indicating each step (Figure~\ref{Fig-X}A,B).